cx-cloud-101/speedtest-workshop/azure/application-insights.md

 A quick look at dependencies, performance and transactions
 ----------------------------------------------------------
 Open speedtest-insights and navigate to Application map.
 This shows the dependency graph for SpeedTestApi.
-Click on the blue arrow in the graph, and select "Investigate performance".
+Click on the circle representing the SpeedTestApi, and select "Investigate performance".

 ![application-insights-3](images/application-insights-3.png)